keygateio/keygate-jwt/README.md

 let public_key = RS384PublicKey::from_pem(public_pem_file_content)?;
 ```

-Token creation and verification work the same way as with `HS*` algorithms, except that tokens are created with a key pair, and verified using the corresponding public key.
+Token creation and verification work the same way as with `HS*` algorithms, except that tokens are created with a key pair and verified using the corresponding public key.

 Token creation: